ADHD Rating Scale: Overview

 The ADHD-RS, is an 18-question self-report assessment that takes about five minutes to complete.
 Each question measures the frequency of the behavior, in which the respondent is asked to indicate whether the behavior occurs "always or very often", "often", "somewhat", or "rarely or never".
 The questionnaire is intended to be filled out by parents and teachers of the child or adolescent.
 The first nine items ask questions about behavior related to inattention (e.g., "has difficulty organizing task and activities").
 The second set of nine items ask questions about behavior related to symptoms of hyperactivity and impulsivity (e.g., "talks excessively").
 The last question asks if the behaviors were present before age seven.
 Some examples of ADHD behaviors measured by the scale include difficulty focusing on tasks, trouble with organizing, inability to pay attention, squirming, fidgeting, impatience, difficulty waiting their turn, and frequently interrupting others.
 The ADHD Rating scale has impacted the world of clinical psychology by providing an accurate and valid measure that is able to identify the presence of ADHD in children.
 It is also helpful in identifying the subtype (predominantly Inattentive, predominantly Hyperactive-Impulsive, and Combined) of the disorder.
+The ADHD Rating Scale has a high sensitivity and specificity for diagnosis based on teacher reports and a low specificity and high sensitivity for diagnosis based on parental reports.

 Development and history

-Attention deficit/ hyperactivity disorder (ADHD) is one of the most prevalent neurological disorders found in children.
+Attention deficit hyperactivity disorder (ADHD) is one of the most prevalent neurological disorders found in children.

 The ADHD-RS was created by George J. DuPaul, Thomas J. Power, Arthur D. Anastopoulos, and Robert Reid to address the need for an effective evaluation for children and adolescents suspected of having ADHD.
 The diagnostic criteria were developed through a selection of items from general rating scales such as the Child Behavior Checklist.
 The list initially contained 14 items and grew to the 18 questions we have today.

 The assessment largely serves the purpose of matching parent and teacher observations of ADHD symptoms to DSM-IV criteria of ADHD.
 It was developed in tandem with the Academic Performance Rating Scale (APRS) to be used as a complementary system of identification for potential behavioral disorders in the classroom.
 Class performance is still a diagnostic factor though evaluated through the more comprehensive DSM-5 criteria; as children with ADHD are likely to find issue in scholastic performance, personal conduct, and maintaining social relationships.

 DSM-IV outlines three subtypes of ADHD: ADHD combined type, ADHD predominantly inattentive, and ADHD predominantly hyperactive-impulsive.
 The ADHD-RS separates domain scores of "Inattention" and "Hyperactivity-Impulsivity" which ultimately results in three scores for "Inattention," Hyperactivity-Impulsivity", and "Total".
 DSM-IV also organizes diagnostic criteria into two categories of Inattention and Hyperactivity-Impulsivity, each of which includes nine symptoms.
 The eighteen questions of the ADHD-RS were written to reflect each symptom of both categories.

 With the release of DSM-5, the questionnaire was adjusted to be in line with the new criteria established.